 • Repayment plan: The amount of time you are given to repay a loan is often dependent on how much you borrow and your income available to pay the debt.
 Typically, the repayment plan is spaced out between one and thirty years.
 The amount is for both the capital investment and the interest and fees.
 If you pay more than due, lenders apply it to the loan amount.

 • Loan conditions: Before you sign for a consumer loan, you need to think about the lender conditions, the number of payments, processing fees and interest rates before signing the contract.
 You will find that some lenders offer consumer-friendly loans that have viable conditions.
+This is specially helpful for students in case they need to refinance their loans.
+For those who have already opted to refinance their loans, a quick glance at a student loan refinance calculator always helps you keep track of the new conditions.

 Consumer Loan Tips